Jean-François Bouchard

-Jean-François Bouchard (born 1968) is the co-founder of Sid Lee, the creative services agency he launched with Philippe Meunier in 1993.
+Jean-François Bouchard (born March 16, 1968) Jean-Francois Bouchard is a lens-based visual artist whose photographic work has been exhibited in Montreal, New York, Tel Aviv, Toronto, Miami, and Paris.
+He is also co-founder of Sid Lee, the creative services agency he launched with Philippe Meunier in 1993.
 He later founded C2, a global platform and series of events exploring the intersection between creativity and commerce.
-He is also a visual artist whose contemporary photographic work has been exhibited in Montreal, New York, Toronto, Miami, and Paris.

 Background

 Jean-François Bouchard was born in Montréal in 1968.
 He went to boarding school at Collège Notre-Dame and studied law at the University of Ottawa.
 Before co-founding Sid Lee in 1993, he worked as an articling lawyer at Lavery and at the Ministère du Revenu du Québec.

 Bouchard is also a visual artist and photographer and has exhibited in Montreal, Paris, Miami, and Toronto.